Speaking Part 2: The IELTS PPF method

 - The importance of adding details in Speaking Part Two.
 Click here to read

-If you want to listen to Nick and I give band scores for students attempting speaking part two, then listen to episode 16: IELTS Cue Card Feedback
+If you want to listen to Nick and I give feedbacks to students attempting speaking part two, then listen to episode 16: IELTS Cue Card Feedback

 30:35 – END – Five current cue card topics that we think are difficult:

-- A time when you had to listen to someone talking but you weren’t very interested
+- A time when you had to listen to someone talking about a topic you weren’t very interested in

-- A time when you saw a young child behaving badly in a public place
+- A time when you saw a young child behaving badly in public

 - A person’s home you visited that you liked, but would not want to live in